nimitmk7/knowledge-treasure/Finance/Bonds.md

 ## What is a bond ?

 A **bond** is a type of security under which the issuer (debtor) owes the holder (creditor) a debt, and is obliged – depending on the terms – to **provide cash flow to the creditor** (e.g. repay the principal (i.e. amount borrowed) of the bond at the maturity date as well as interest (called the coupon) over a specified amount of time).

-## Characterisitics of a Bond
+## Characteristics of a Bond

-### Coupon Rate
-It is the rate of interest the bond issuer will pay on the face value of the bond, expressed as a percentage.

-For example, a 5% coupon rate means that bondholders will receive 5% x $1,000 face value = $50 every year.

 ### Face Value/Par Value
 A bond's face value is ==the amount of money an issuer promises to pay to a bondholder when the bond matures==.
 It's also known as the par value or redemption value.

 For example, say an investor purchases a bond at a premium of $1,090, and another investor buys the same bond later when it is trading at a discount for $980.
 When the bond matures, both investors will receive the $1,000 face value of the bond.
+### Coupon Rate
+It is the rate of interest the bond issuer will pay on the face value of the bond, expressed as a percentage.

+For example, a 5% coupon rate means that bondholders will receive 5% x $1,000 face value = $50 every year.

 ### Coupon Dates
 **Coupon dates** are the dates on which the bond issuer will make interest payments.
 Payments can be made in any interval, but the standard is semiannual payments